 Rarely does a tea that one examines in shape, quality, and aroma end up yielding something so remarkably different in the cup that it takes four cups before you can break it down.
-It is only then that you can you describe the variety of nuances your senses have
+It is only than that you can you describe the variety of nuances your senses have

 detected.
 Phoenix Mountain Single Tree Oolong is just that kind of tea!
 It is one of those rare teas that when observed in its dry form seems to be of high quality and is wonderfully shaped; yet, it does not hint of anything extraordinary.
 Sight and smell lend nothing to what awaits the salivating palate.

-It has been said that when Phoenix Mountain Single Tree Oolongs are at their best they are on a par with the finest Tieguanyins.
-This challenges me a bit because I have cupped numerous Tieguanyins over the past decade, but I don’t recall encountering anything close to the magnificent flavor profile of this oolong.
-Its flavor introduces itself with the notes of floral Tieguanyins and then transitions into the strong peachy notes you would get if you tasted fresh Bai Hao Yinzhen.
+It has been said that when Phoenix Mountain Single Tree Oolongs are at their best, they are on a par with the finest Tieguanyins.
+This challenges me a bit because I have cupped numerous Tieguanyins over the past decade, but I do not recall encountering anything close to the magnificent flavor profile of this oolong.
+Its flavor introduces itself with the notes of floral Tieguanyins and than transitions into the strong peachy notes you would get if you tasted fresh Bai Hao Yinzhen.
 In between those two components, there is a nougat nuttiness that is more perceptible in the later steeps.
 I typically get five cups of tea from five successive steeps of the leaves.
 The last is like a palate cleanser because it opens my taste buds up to whatever my next taste experience might be!

-Here’s hoping you get an opportunity to try this incredible-tasting variation of our good friend, the camellia!
+Here’s hoping you get an opportunity to try this incredible-tasting variation of our good friend, the Camellia!’